toddsundsted/ktistec/README.md

 Content filters prevent undesirable content from appearing in your timeline and notifications.
 Filter terms match on the text of a post (ignoring any markup).
-Wildcards are supported.
+Filters support wildcards.

 <img src="https://raw.githubusercontent.com/toddsundsted/ktistec/main/images/wzgeti.png" width=460>

 ### Blocking

 Ktistec gives you control over what you see.
-Blocking authors and posts removes them and their content from your timeline.
+Blocking authors removes them and their posts from your timeline.
+Blocking posts removes individual posts.

 <img src="https://raw.githubusercontent.com/toddsundsted/ktistec/main/images/42fwx6.png" width=460>